elfhosted/elfhosted.com/docs/how-to/delete-your-data.md

     No :cry:

 !!! question "Do you backup my data?"
-    We use ceph snaphots to make daily snapshots of user data to give us **some** protection in the event of an internal failure.
-However, once we delete the volume, the related snapshots are also deleted, so you should treat the data as if we don't back it up.
+    Yes, we take daily backups of your `/config`, your `/storage/symlinks`, and your `/backups` volumes, and we store these offsite for a month.
+These backups are intended for datacenter migrations and disaster recovery, and can't be **selectively** restored.
+In other words, you can request us to restore the **entire** `/config` folder, but not just the `/config/plex` folder.

 !!! question "How can I backup my data?"
-    Use [ElfBot][elfbot] to perform backups of your app data to ElfStorage, and then copy the data from ElfStorage offsite.
+    Use [ElfBot][elfbot] to perform backups of your app data to `/backups`, and then copy the data offsite using filebrowser.

 !!! question "I'm no longer subscribed to my app, how can I get my app data?"
-    Re-subscribe to the app, backup the data using [ElfBot][elfbot], then copy your backup using [FileBrowser][filebrowser], and then unsubscribe again.
+    The data will persist in `/config/<app>` for as long as you have an active subscription.

 !!! question "How can I immediately delete my account and data?"
     Go to the [Delete My Account](https://store.elfhosted.com/delete-my-account/) page on the store, enter your account password, and confirm deletion.